EnzoAndree/getENA/README.md

 Where `PRJNA350702.tsv`, `PRJNA285473.tsv` and `PRJNA508810.tsv` are the metadata of selected projects and `metadata.tsv` is a merge of this three files.
 The folder `ENA_out`, contain all FASTQ file of each project

-If you only want to get the assemblies reported in ENA, you can get all the FASTA files for a given taxon ID.
-In this case the taxon id of _Clostridium perfringens_ is `1502`.
-So the command line to download all assemblies of this species is:
+If you only want to get all _C. perfringens_ reads reported in ENA, you can get all the FASTA files for a given taxon ID.
+In this case the taxon id of _C. perfringens_ is `1502`.
+So the command line to download all reads of this species is:

 `getENA.py -o Cperfringens -tax 1502`

-This command line will generate a `genomes` directory within the Cperfringens folder where all assemblies reported to date are placed
+This command line will generate a `Cperfringens` directory contains all reads reported to date.
+Using this option two tsv documents will be generated in the tmp directory inside Cperfringens: metadata_1502_\*.tsv and metadata_filtred_1502_\*.tsv where the first one contains all the public data of the species and the second one has the data of the codes that are WGS.

 # Licence

 [GPL v3](https://raw.githubusercontent.com/EnzoAndree/getENA/master/LICENSE)

+# Citations
+You should also cite this software (currently unpublished) as:

+Guerrero-Araya E, `getENA` Github https://github.com/EnzoAndree/getENA

 ## Author